fabse-hack/esp-robot/README.md

 <a name="programm"></a>

 ## 9. Display
 So the Robot needs a Display, i chosse the ili9341 Touchscreen Display.
 The touch i not use yet, only the display for show some informations.
 In this Version 1 the Display shows the Wifi Network IP and the currently Status.
+The micropython library comes from this github repository [rdagger](https://github.com/rdagger/micropython-ili9341)
 **ili9341 Display :**
 ![Logo](photos/ili9341.png)
 ***